home-assistant/home-assistant.io/source/_integrations/switchbot.markdown

 - `Time between updates (seconds)`: Increase/Decrease the update interval for the device.
 (Could impact battery life)
 - `Retry count`: How many times to retry sending commands and retry polling your SwitchBot devices.
 - `Timeout between retries`: How long to wait before retries.
 - `How long to scan for advertisement data`: Bluetooth LE uses advertisement data for device statuses and/or attributes.
-This setting spesifies how long the scan should run.
+This setting specifies how long the scan should run.

 ### Error codes and troubleshooting